Todd is the most typical of American men. His proportions are based on averages from

 has said that within another 50 years, the Dutch Todd could be six-foot-three.
 Several years ago the Netherlands was compelled to increase building code standards for door frames.
 If in the last half-century the American physical form has been expelled from international imagination as an ideal, we might presently look at the situation not just as failure, but with optimism for what we might become.

-, MD, is a senior editor at
+, MD, is a staff writer at

 .
 He hosts the video series